end-of-game/docker-courses/12-docker-datacenter-2nodes-install/README.md

 ## Install Docker Trusted Registry (DTR)

-Login on a cluster node and setup your CLI to use the Client Bundle as explained before, and run:
+Login on **NODE 1** and setup your CLI to use the Client Bundle as explained before, and run:

 ```{r, engine='bash'}
 $ curl -k https://192.168.50.10/ca > ucp-ca.pem